- Human Resources

 Welcome to Employment at California State University San Marcos!

 WHAT TO BRING TO HUMAN RESOURCES:

-All new employees (Faculty / Staff / Student Assistants) must come to the Human Resources and Equal Opportunity office prior to OR on the first day of employment to sign onto the state payroll system.
+All new employees (Faculty / Staff / Student Assistants) must come to the Human Resources office prior to OR on the first day of employment to sign onto the state payroll system.
 New employees will fill out employment documents for payroll, personal information, IRS, emergency contact information and benefits (if eligible).
 Employees are required to present proof of identity, and eligibility to be employed in the United States.
 Employees are required to sign in under the name that appears on their social security card.